LostHopes/secured-accounts-lab/README.md

 - [ ] implement captcha auth during registrations

+Requirements for the password:
+- [x] length >= 8 symbols
+- [ ] lower and upper case letters
+- [ ] must contain at least one number
+- [ ] must containt at least one symbol
+- [ ] if users doesn't exist in the database, send a info flash and redirect him/her to the register page
+- [ ] compare hashes, not passwords

 # Installation

 The app can be launched manually and through docker container.